bbc/dsrp_bbcavs10k_distribution/README.md

     + Output from `ffprobe` (part of `ffmpeg`)

 ## Data integrity
-It is most likely you are using you university's local copy A file containing checksums for each TS file can be found [here](TODO).
-These checksums can be used to check the integrity of your copy of the dataset.
+It is most likely you are using you university's local copy of the dataset.
+A file containing checksums for each TS file can be found [in this repository](https://github.com/bbc/dsrp_bbcavs10k_distribution/blob/main/checksums.sha256.txt).
+These checksums can be used to check the integrity of *your* copy against *our* checksums.

 ## Metadata Spreadsheet
 The distribution contains a spreadsheet containing detailed metadata about the programmes in the dataset.

 Not all metadata is available for all programmes.
-A missing value indicates that attribute is not
+A missing value indicates that particular attribute was not available, and should not be used to infer the presence or absence of the value in the programme itself.

 A description of the columns in the spreadsheet are as follows: